 Wasn’t this issue patched five years ago?

-While CVE-2014-8244 was supposedly patched for this issue, our findings have indicated otherwise.
-Upon contacting the Linksys security team (email@example.com) we were advised to report the vulnerability via this form.
+While CVE-2014-8244 was previously patched for this issue, our findings have indicated otherwise under three different conditions: the user has disabled their firewall, the user has configured the router to be in bridge mode, and using a UPnP IGD tool to open ports directly to the router.
+Upon contacting the Linksys security team (firstname.lastname@example.org) we were advised to report the vulnerability via this form.
 After submitting our findings, the reviewing analyst determined the issue was “Not applicable / Won’t fix” and subsequently closed.

 Is there any good news?